Infant of Prague/Mary on the moon

 Cherubim are . . . sperm?!

 To return to the earlier icon of Mary surrounded by stars and clouds, did you ever wonder why cherubim are portrayed as males?
-Perhaps, because they can be originally meant to symbolize sperm!
-Really, that’s my own guess (which seems to have been, per expert report, a theory overlooked by art historians)!
+Perhaps, because they can be, in one prime way, originally meant to symbolize sperm!
+That’s my own opinion (which seems to have been, per expert report, a theory overlooked by art historians).

 Looking at that same icon of Mary, what else might those cherubim symbolize?
 There are nine, so that they could, in this particular icon, also symbolize the months of birth.
 However, nine months of birth are solar months.
 There are ten lunar months of birth (to correspond to the number of both hands’ fingers).
 So, as the icon regards the moon, is the medallion at its bottom representative of the last lunar month?